prologin/gcc-site/README.md

 # Working on the Frontend
 ## First setup

-Go into `front` and launch `yarn install` to install dependencies locally.
+Go into `frontend` and launch `yarn install` to install dependencies locally.
 This might take a while.

 ## Run

 To launch the site (with hot reloading):
 ```
-yarn serve
+yarn dev
 ```

 You can now access the front at `http://localhost:8080`.